-For the year ended December 31, 2019, receivables consisted of donations receivable of approximately \$117,000.
+For the year ended December 31, 2020 and 2019, receivables consisted of donations receivable of approximately \$2,157,000 and \$113,000, respectively.
 These are stated at outstanding balances, less any allowance for doubtful accounts and are expected to be collected within one year of the date of the statements of financial position.
 The Organization provides for losses on receivables using the allowance methods.
 The allowance is based on experience.
 It is the Organization's policy to charge off uncollectible receivables when management determines the receivable will not be collected.
-For the year ended December 31, 2019, management did not write off any amount of its receivables.
+For the year ended December 31, 2020 and 2019, management wrote off \$51,000 and \$4,500, respectively, of its receivables.